-Once parents have submitted their preference, they will not be allowed to change them without an exceptional change in their circumstances, for example, if the family has recently moved address or an older sibling has changed schools.
+Once parents have submitted their preference, after the closing date of 31st October 2021 they will not be allowed to change them without an exceptional change in their circumstances, for example, if the family has recently moved address or an older sibling has changed schools.
 All requests to change preferences should be made in writing to the Local Authority to whom the parents submitted the original application.
 Where a change of preference is submitted for an oversubscribed school, without an exceptional change in circumstances, then the application will be refused.